I’m an Integrative therapist - what’s that?

 My therapy qualification and experience

 I am a qualified counsellor and psychotherapist, with a foundation degree in counselling, and diplomas in therapeutic counselling and relational mindfulness.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and have been working as a therapist for more than eight years.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), and have been working as a therapist for more than nine years.

 Nowadays, alongside one-to-one therapy sessions, I like to explore my creative side through producing guided meditations, writing articles, and the occasional Instagram post.